 Creating the space for YOU to connect with others is a great first step in connecting more deeply with yourself.

 And it is essential if we want to feel our way through parenting and connect more deeply with those we love in our lives.
 Are you willing to accept the challenge?
 If you’re willing, try it and share your experience with me by posting in the comments below.
 I’d love to hear what happens for you.

 If you’d prefer one-on-one support sessions, look into my consultation services where we can explore your own story from the comfort of home (or your car if that’s the quiet place you can find).
 Sessions are virtual via Zoom or Skype (both video chat rooms) or phone.
-If you’re local to Tampa Bay, sessions can also be in person in my Pinellas County office.
 Learn more about sessions and purchase here.